-Specialised signals - the hand is brought up to the head to perform a symbolic gesture like twisting finger next to the temple meaning that someone or something is crazy.
+Specialised signals – the hand is brought up to the head to perform a symbolic gesture like twisting a finger next to the temple meaning that someone or something is "crazy".

 Self-intimacies – the hand is brought up to perform some action that copies or imitates an interpersonal intimacy.

-“Sudden feeling of emotional distress drive us, unconsciously, to provide the soothing contact which, under other circumstances, a loved one`s hand might have offered, or which long ago our parents would have provided when we were tiny children.
-Now, in the absence of a lover`s or parent`s hand, it` s our own hand that comforts us.
+“Sudden feelings of emotional distress drive us, unconsciously, to provide the soothing contact which, under other circumstances, a loved one's hand might have offered, or which long ago our parents would have provided when we were tiny children.
+Now, in the absence of a lover's or parent's hand, it's our own hand that comforts us.
 It does so automatically, unthinkingly, and without hesitation.
 Self-intimacy acts may appear to be “one-person” acts, but in reality they are unconscious mimes of two-person acts, with part of the body being used to perform the contact movement of the imaginary companion.

 Although the reason for this touch is the need for some comforting, one involuntarily recalls scenes from the cartoons in which a bored child props his chubby cheek with his fist, showing with his whole appearance how tired or bored he is.
 In any case, both in grief and in boredom, loving mother's hands repeated the same movement, holding us tightly to her.